LiamPattinson/ultramat/README.md

 In the example above, `r2` is not of type `Array<float>`, as expected, but rather is an `ElementWiseDenseExpression`, templated over the types it has been provided -- likely not what the user actually wants.

+## Licensing

+This project is licensed under the MIT License -- see the [LICENSE.md](License.md) file for details.
+If you would like to use ultramat in your own work, there is no need to provide credit, though it would be highly appreciated.
+Note that this project is currently a work-in-progress, and liable to change significantly until the first stable build is released.